carlosm22700/mastermind_game/README.md

 - **Difficulty Modes**: Additional modes, including a Wordle-style variant with string guesses.

 *Note: These features are prospective and not currently implemented.*

-## Deployment

-The app is deployed on Heroku.
-To replicate the deployment process or run your own instance, refer to the deployment guide at the start of this document.

----

-Remember to replace the Heroku link with your actual app's URL and adjust any sections as necessary to fit your project's specifics.